Minuscule 516: Description

 The text is divided according to the κεφαλαια (chapters) numbers of at the margin, the τιτλοι (titles of chapters) at the top of the pages.
 There is also a division according to the Ammonian Sections, with references to the Eusebian Canons.

 It contains the Epistula ad Carpianum, prolegomena, the Eusebian tables (deleted) are given at the beginning of the manuscript, tables of the κεφαλαια (tables of contents) are placed before each Gospel, incipits, lectionary markings at the margin (for liturgical use), Synaxarion, Menologion, and pictures.

 Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Hermann von Soden included it to the textual family Kx.
 Aland placed it in Category V.

 According to the Claremont Profile Method it represents textual family Kx in Luke 1 and Luke 20.
 In Luke 10 no profile was made.
 It was corrected by later hand to Kr (subgroup 35).

 History

 It is dated by the INTF to the 11th century.

 In 1727 the manuscript came from Constantinople to England and was presented to archbishop of Canterbury, William Wake, together with the manuscripts 73, 74, 506-520.
-Wake presented it to the Christ Church College in Oxford.
+Wake presented it to Christ Church in Oxford.

 The manuscript was added to the list of New Testament minuscule manuscripts by F. H. A. Scrivener (502) and C. R. Gregory (516).
 Gregory saw it in 1883.

-It is currently housed at the Christ Church (Wake 32) in Oxford.
+It is currently housed at Christ Church (Wake 32) in Oxford.